Quiver moduli and quantum loop algebras: Introduction

+To summarize, we provide a geometric construction of all simple modules $L(\bpsi)$ in the Borel category $\CO$ of quantum loop algebras $\UU$, for any strongly symmetrizable Kac-Moody Lie algebra $\fg$ (which includes all finite and affine $\fg$ except for $\widehat{\fsl}_2$).
+This fits into a very active field of research, that started with the Euler characteristic construction of \cite{HL Cluster}, continued with the connections with physics explored in \cite{BZ}, and more recently involved the construction of Kirillov-Reshetikhin and prefundamental modules via critical $K$-theory in \cite{VV1,VV2}.
+While we consider similar objects as the latter two papers, our approach is somewhat different, and in a certain sense complementary to theirs.
+To explain this last comment, recall that in \loccit the authors defined a convolution product on

-which they related to $\UU$.
-Among other things, they defined prefundamental modules of $\UU$ (i.e. the case $\bl = \b0$ of \eqref{eqn:bpsi intro}) using similar spaces as us.
-Our point of view is complementary to that of \loccitt: we start from the vector space
+related it to the quantum affine algebra $\UU$, and defined prefundamental modules (i.e. the case $\bl = \b0$ in \eqref{eqn:bpsi intro}) using critical $K$-theory for the same quiver with potential as us.
+On the other hand, our viewpoint is to start from the vector space

-which we already know yields the simple module $L(\bpsi)$, and then seek geometric realizations for the direct summands in \eqref{eqn:end}.
-Once Conjecture \ref{conj:main} is proved, our point of view would provide not only a generalization of the Hernandez-Leclerc conjecture \ref{conj:hl}, but also a computation of critical convolution algebra modules (in the finite type case) in terms of shuffle algebras.
+which we already know from \cite{N Cat} yields the simple module $L(\bpsi)$, and then seek geometric realizations for the direct summands in \eqref{eqn:end}.
+With this in mind, our Corollary \ref{cor:main} not only provides a geometric construction of all simple modules of quantum affine algebras, but provides an explicit computation of the corresponding critical $K$-theory in terms of shuffle algebras.
+We note that Proposition \ref{prop:yu} also provides a shuffle algebra computation of the critical K-HA studied in \cite{VV2}.